buddys/marktex/README.md

+**Maintainer wanted**: This project is no longer maintained, feel free to take it over if you're interested :)

 # marktex

 A full GFM implementation in javascript.
 Additional smart features supported and enabled by default.
 [Live demo](http://buddys.github.io/marktex/) is available.